mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/product-technical-writing-workflows.md

 #### Creating new content in staging

-1. Ensure you're in the `staging` branch.
+1. Switch to the `staging` branch.
 2. Navigate to the directory you're working in.
 3. Select **Add file > Create new file**.
 4. Give your file a name with the file format as `.rst`.